The Worst Step in Your Funnel Is “Request a Demo”

 The form.
 A wall of fields to complete before anyone has shown you a single screen.

 The wait.
 A rep has to notice the lead, decide it’s worth chasing, and reply.
-The average B2B company takes around 42 hours to manage it, and a third never reply at all.
+Across the funnels we walk, most replies take more than a day, and a sizable share never come at all.

 The relay race.
 “Does Tuesday work?”
 “No.” “Thursday?”
 Repeat until someone stops answering.